zhaqenl/zhaqenl.github.io/en/src/clon.md

 --------------------------------------

-To experiment with what Clon offers itself, start with the installation of some system dependencies, on Debian and NixOS systems, respectively:
+To experiment with what Clon offers itself, start with the installation of some system dependencies, on APT and Nixpkgs systems, respectively:

 ```bash
 sudo apt-get install -y sbcl git